turingschool/mod-0-curriculum/setup-instructions.md

 ## 10) Add GitHub SSH Keys

-SSH keys are a more secure and convenient way of authenticating than typing in our password every time we want to interact with Github.
+SSH keys are a more secure and convenient way of authenticating than typing in our password every time we want to interact with GitHub.

 This is getting fairly advanced, so we'd recommend taking a quick break, grabbing a coffee, and then come back once you feel refreshed.

-This can be a bit tricky to do, so here's another quick walk-through, of _just_ adding Github SSH keys:
+This can be a bit tricky to do, so here's another quick walk-through, of _just_ adding GitHub SSH keys:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/YVBwSh-vlFY" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>